tonkeeper/w5/README.md

 **Because of the extreme amount of optimizations, developer's discretion is advised!** *Evil laugh*

+**Also, there are some radical optimizations not for the faint-hearted.
+Proceed with care.**

 The build system is the same as in the original Wallet V5, **no security features have been sacrificed** for performance improvements, that is - there are **practically no tradeoffs or compromises**.